Merida, Mexico

 When we asked people about industries and career opportunities in Merida, they reponded:

 "Manufacturing, construction and power are the main industries of Merida.
 Of course, it is the capital of the Yucatan region, so tourism is very active here as well.
 I am a retiree so am not in the job market.
 I will say that you can work here as a foreigner but need special permission on your visa, as most countries protect their jobs for their citizens.
-A great way to work is invest in opening a business," wrote a member in Merida.
+A great way to work is invest in opening a business," wrote one member in Merida.

 What is life like in Merida?